Archdiocese of Rijeka

-The Roman Catholic Metropolitan Archdiocese of Rijeka (Archidioecesis Metropolitae Fluminensis; Riječka nadbiskupija i Metropolita) is a Latin Catholic Metropolitan archdiocese in Croatia.
+The Metropolitan Archdiocese of Rijeka (Archidioecesis Metropolitae Fluminensis; Riječka nadbiskupija i Metropolita) is a Latin Catholic Metropolitan archdiocese in Croatia.

 Its episcopal seat is Rijeka Cathedral, dedicated to Saint Vitus (Katedrala Sv.
 Vida), in the city of Rijeka.
 Other major churches include the former cathedral, dedicated to Saints Philip and James (Crkva sv.
 Filipa i Jakova), located in nearby Novi Vinodolski, and a minor basilica, the Basilica of the Blessed Virgin (Bazilika Blažene Djevice Marije), in the suburb of Trsat.